symbolverse/symbolverse-promo/README.md

 Not a product nor a platform.
 More like a **thought interface**.
 A modern day Lisp, Forth, or Metamath used to build up reliable workflows.

-A place where someone can sit, write a bit of symbolic code, **express workflows cleanly**, and check whether they meet a correct form.
+A place where someone can sit, write a bit of symbolic code, **express workflows cleanly**, and check whether they meet the correct form.

 The **workflows may be documented** and memorized for later references.